St Bronaghʼs GAA: Grounds and facilities

 Home games and training sessions are held at Pettit Park in Rostrevor.
-The club also operates a social club and hosts activities, including fundraising lotto draws, cultural events, and gala functions.
+The club also operates a social club and hosts activities, including cultural events and gala functions.

 Community and cultural activities

 Activities extend beyond sport—these include participation in Scór, health and wellbeing initiatives, youth programmes, and hosting local events.
 The social club serves as one of the music venues for the Fiddler's Green International Festival.